FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/light_monitor.md

 ### **'m 'Node Monitoring Options [**Optional**]**

 Optional parameter.
-When the blockchain node is enabled for node monitoring, the-m 'option to deploy nodes with monitoring.
+When node monitoring is enabled for blockchain nodes, you can use the '-m' option to deploy nodes with monitoring.
 If this option is not selected, only nodes without monitoring are deployed。

 An example of deploying an Air version blockchain with monitoring enabled is as follows: